ecn310/course-project-taxes-tariffs/Master Documentation File + Final Submission Plan.md

 Final submission plan:

+Question for group: is the table needed?
+I feel like we can add revisions later but most of the tasks are listed here.
+Please advise otherwise I will not add a table since we do not need it.

 1. 11/01/2024 - Complete Stata do file and reproduciblity package - get feedback and adjust as nessecary - resubmit if nessecary

 2. 11/05/2024 - Complete the first correlation tests - confirm what tests we must carry out and how to do so in Stata